 - 2.4.
 Key factors related to utilization review

-- 3. What can an injured worker do if utilization review denies or modifies medical treatment?
+- 3. What can an injured worker do if a treatment plan is denied?

 - 4. Other reasons an insurance company can deny medical treatment